bibleexchange/courses/church-history/300_imperial-church/imperial-church.md

 Because Nestorius did not want to use the name _Mother of God_ for Mary, he was falsely accused by Cyril that he did not believe that Jesus was God.
 After some heated letters between them, a council of bishops was called to settle the debate.

-The council was largely motivated by politically factors.
+The council was largely motivated by political factors.
 The Second Ecumenical Council of 381 declared that the bishop of Constantinople would be second only to the Roman bishop (the pope).
 This angered some of the other bishops, including Cyril.
 So even though there were some legitimate questions about the doctrines of Nestorius, the council was also called because of jealousy of his position.

+Baraza liliathirika sana na mambo ya kisiasa.

 The council decided against Nestorius and he was exiled as a heretic.
 Even though he was exiled, people continued to believe his doctrine and Nestorianism still exists today as a branch of Christianity.